ianblenke/docker-adventure/README.md

     Doug McDonald

-Builder this docker image like so:
+Build this docker image locally if you wish:

-	docker build -t ianblenke/adventure .
+	docker build -t $USER/adventure .

+Or pull from the autobuild image, or simply reference it in a docker run:

+	docker pull ianblenke/adventure

 Run this docker container without any arguments to spawn a wetty tty web interface in the background: